 September 30,

-2023 2022 2021
+2024 2023 2022

 Weighted average used to determine benefit obligations:

-Discount rate 6.29 % 5.79 % 3.01 %
+Discount rate 5.07 % 6.29 % 5.79 %

 Weighted average used to determine net periodic cost:

-Discount rate 5.79 % 3.01 % 2.84 %
+Discount rate 6.29 % 5.79 % 3.01 %

-Expected return on plan assets 5.75 % 4.50 % 4.50 %
+Expected return on plan assets 5.75 % 5.75 % 4.50 %

-The discount rates for determining the present value of pension obligations were selected using a "bond settlement" approach, which constructs a hypothetical bond portfolio that could be purchased such that the coupon payments and maturity values could be used to satisfy the projected benefit payments.
+The discount rate for determining the present value of pension obligations was selected using a "bond settlement" approach, which constructs a hypothetical bond portfolio that could be purchased such that the coupon payments and maturity values could be used to satisfy the projected benefit payments.
 The discount rate is the equivalent rate that results in the present value of the projected benefit payments equaling the market value of this bond portfolio.
 Only high quality (AA graded or higher), non-callable corporate bonds are included in this bond portfolio.
 We rely on the Pension Plan's actuaries to assist in the development of the discount rate model.